Domain decomposition for entropic unbalanced optimal transport: Introduction

 \subsection{Motivation}

-\paragraph{(Computational) optimal transport} Optimal transport (OT) is concerned with finding the most cost-efficient way of transforming one probability measure into another.
+\paragraph{(Computational) optimal transport and applications} Optimal transport (OT) is concerned with finding the most cost-efficient way of transforming one probability measure into another.
+Let $X$ and $Y$ be compact metric spaces.
 For a measurable cost function $c: X\times Y \to \R$ and two probability measures $\mu$ and $\nu$ on $X$ and $Y$ the Kantorovich OT problem is given by